West Midlands Trains prepares for public ownership

 A key rail operator which runs services across Shropshire, the Black Country and wider West Midlands will transfer to public ownership this weekend.

-Transport UK is the company which owns and operates West Midlands Trains but is preparing to hand over its services to the UK government at 2am on Sunday.
+Transport UK is the company which owns and operates West Midlands Trains but is preparing to hand over its services to the UK Government at 2am on Sunday (February 1).

 West Midlands Trains will transition to DfT Operator, the government-owned company established in 2018 with the aim of bringing all privately owned train operators into public ownership ahead of the creation of Great British Railways in 2027.